 Here I’m bringing in the sides of the dough.
 So simple.

 Pinch the dough together.
 The pinched part of the dough will be slightly tacky.
-Loosely cup the bun under your hand as if you were trapping a butterfly without harming its delicate wings.
+Loosely cup the bun under your hand as if you are holding a butterfly without harming its delicate wings.

-Move your hand in a circular motion; the tacky part of the pinched dough should catch on the work surface, and the dough will roll itself into a tightened ball.
+Move your hand in a circular motion.
+The tacky part of the pinched dough will catch on the work surface.
+And the dough will roll itself into a tightened ball.

 Place the buns well-spaced on a large baking sheet.
 Some people like to place their buns touching, Parker House roll style, but spaced apart you can ‘cross’ the entire bun instead of just the tops.